 - Toasted coarse breadcrumbs

-- While they are boiling, beat the other egg and pour into a bowl.
+- While they are boiling, beat the remaining egg in a bowl.

 - Place a good layer of breadcrumbs in another bowl.